 The Calvary Church Chancel Choir is known for a longstanding tradition of fine choral music that extends back more than a century and a half.
 Today, the choir is a blend of congregational volunteers and choral scholars from the university music department.
-Directed by Dr. Joseph Baunoch, it leads in worship every Sunday from September to June and at special services in Advent and Lent.
+The Chancel Choir leads in worship every Sunday from September to June and at special services in Advent and Lent.
 In addition to the pipe organ, the choir is occasionally accompanied by a brass quintet or by other instruments such as cello, flute, oboe, piano, and percussion.

 Each academic year several IUP music students are chosen to sing in the Chancel Choir as section leaders and soloists.
-For their service, they receive a modest stipend, supported entirely by designated contributions to the choral scholars program.
+For their service, they receive a modest stipend, supported entirely by designated contributions to the choral scholars’ program.
 We view our inclusion of university students as a mission—encouraging and training musicians who will go on to be leaders of music programs in other churches for years to come.
-2016-2017 Choral Scholars

 Twila A. Hoover Organ Scholar